Local non-Bayesian social learning with stubborn agents: Learning outcome

-We note that the pairing of $A$-instubs with outstubs from $O_A$ did not prohibit us from forming agent self-loops (i.e.\ edges $i \rightarrow i$ for $i \in A$), nor did it prohibit multiple edges from $i \in A$ to $i' \in A$.
-This second observation means the set of edges $E$ formed will in general be a multi-set.
+We note that the pairing of $A$-instubs with outstubs from $O_A$ did not prohibit multi-edges, so the set of edges $E$ formed will in general be a multi-set.
 For this reason, we replace the summation in the $\alpha_t(i)$ update \eqref{eqParamUpdateInitial} with

-and analogously for the $\beta_t(i)$ update, i.e.\ we weigh the opinions of $i$'s incoming neighbors proportional to the number of edges pointing to $i$.
+and analogously for the $\beta_t(i)$ update, i.e.\ we weigh the parameters of $i$'s neighbors proportional to the number of edges pointing to $i$.
 We also note that if $d_{in}^B(i) = 0\ \forall\ i \in A$, the construction above reduces to the standard DCM.